efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 * [Quiklabs](https://www.qwiklabs.com/)
 * [Colabs](https://colab.research.google.com/)

-Codelabs are effectively tutorial-style manuals that walk you through a task.
+Codelabs are tutorial-style manuals that walk you through a task.
 These can be developed by anybody (and the [tools for doing so have been made open source](https://github.com/googlecodelabs/tools)) and focus on a particular topic.
 We will be using a lot of these for our assignments.
 Of note is that these are **free** to participate in.

 Qwiklabs are **paid-for** labs that are similar in style to Codelabs, however they are better structured and generally will focus around a theme (called Quests).
 Qwiklabs can be used to get badges that you can share on social media noting that you have experience with a particular topic.
 There also tend to be videos associated with Quests as well.
 Of note is that these are **not free**, however if you are enrolled in class with me you will receive credits to apply to Qwiklabs as needed.